HermanMartinus/bearblog/CONTRIBUTIONS.md

-# Bear Blog Contributions
+# BōcPress Contributions

-Before opening a PR, please read the following guidelines.
+Thank you for your interest in contributing to BōcPress!
+We welcome contributions and ask that you review the following guidelines before opening a PR.

-## Current Contribution Status
+## Contribution Guidelines

-Bear Blog is currently **not actively accepting contributions**.
-This decision is due to the numerous low-effort PRs submitted to gaining "Bear Contributor" status on GitHub.
-These waste developer time and energy.
+To keep development smooth and productive, please make sure your contribution:

+- Adds meaningful improvements (features, fixes, documentation, or tests).
+- Is well-documented and easy to understand.
+- Aligns with the overall goals and direction of the project.
+- Low-effort or spammy contributions (e.g., trivial changes made only for contributor status) will be closed without review.

+# Why the Source Code Is Public

-The primary purpose of making the Bear Blog source code available is:
+The BōcPress source code is public to:

-- To allow others to use the code for personal projects or to satisfy their curiosity.
+- Allow developers to use it for personal projects, learning, or experimentation.
-- To ensure code transparency, keeping the organization honest about its actions.

-## Future Contributions
-If our stance on contributions changes in the future, we will update this file with relevant guidelines and requirements.
-We appreciate your understanding and support.
+- Maintain transparency in how the platform is built and maintained.

-## Support the Project
+# Supporting the Project

-If you would like to support Bear Blog, consider upgrading your blog.
-Upgrading provides additional features and helps fund ongoing development and maintenance of the platform.
-Your support is always appreciated!
+If you’d like to support BōcPress beyond contributing code, consider upgrading your blog.
+Upgrading unlocks additional features and helps fund ongoing development and maintenance.
+Your support means a lot!